 What's the best free alternative to Jump Desktop?

 Chrome Remote Desktop is completely free and works well for basic screen sharing.
-Seasalt's free tier is the best option if you primarily need terminal access and file browsing.
+Seasalt offers a 14-day free trial with full access if you primarily need terminal access and file browsing.
 Apple's built-in Screen Sharing is free for local network access.

 Is Screens 5 better than Jump Desktop?